-- 1. Wear eye protection. - 2.
-Make certain the gun is unloaded. - a.
-Push safety button to "safe". - b.
-Remove Ramrod from barrel Thimbles - c.
-Unscrew Jag from ramrod and reverse 180 degrees so that concave (hollowed end) is exposed. - Re-thread Jag so that the concave (hollowed end) is out.
-This will make the ramrod longer and provide the proper length. - e.
+- 1. Wear eye protection.

+- 2. Make certain the gun is unloaded.

+- a.
+Push safety button to "safe".

+b.
 Insert the ramrod into the barrel.
-When it is touching the top of the breech plug I it should sit approximately 3/4" below the muzzle.
-(Note: The top of the Ramrod should be just underneath the PAS system ends and the barrel rifling starts)
+When it is touching the top of the breech plug it should sit approximately 3/4" below the muzzle.

-Note: You should hear a metallic sound as the jag makes contact with the breech plug.
+Note: You should hear a metallic sound as the brass jag makes contact with the breech plug.

 If the ramrod is not 3/4" below the muzzle and you do not hear the metallic sound then the barrel may be either obstructed or loaded.
-To remove the obstruction, remove the breech plug.
+To remove the obstruction, remove the breech plug and push the obstruction through with your ramrod.
 Do not attempt to clear the barrel by firing.
 Before loading anything into the barrel, clean all oil and grease from inside the barrel.
 We recommend using Traditions cleaning products to enhance your accuracy and ease shooting & cleaning.

-To clear the ignition channel follow these steps.
+To clear the ignition channel (with an un-obstructed barrel) follow these steps.

 Point the rifle down towards a safe area on the ground and load a primer into nipple area of the breech plug.
-Fire one or two primers to blow out any oil or residue from the fire channel.
+Fire off one or two primers to blow out any oil or residue from the fire channel.
 Point the muzzle at a leaf or blade of grass to see if it moves.
 If it moves, you have a clear channel.
 If not, fire additional primers or check the breech plug for obstructions.
+Remember to remove your ramrod before firing with this method.

-Another way to see if you have a clear fire channel is to screw a loading/cleaning jag on your ramrod and place a dry patch on the muzzle of your rifle.
-Push the patch down to the breech plug face and leave ramrod & patch in bore.
-Point rifle in a safe direction, place primer in nipple area of the breech plug and fire two primers.
+Another way to see if you have a clear fire channel is to place a dry patch on the muzzle of your rifle.
+Using the ramrod with the loading/cleaning jag attached, push the patch down to the breech plug face and leave ramrod & patch in bore.
+Point the rifle in a safe direction, place primer in nipple area of the breech plug and fire off two primers(one at a time).
 Remove ramrod from the bore and inspect patch.
 Patch should have a complete circular burn in middle.
-This tells you that you have a clear fire channel.
+This gives you visual evidence that you have a clear fire channel.